 ARBuildJunkie.com recently sat down with David Stark of Discreet Ballistics to speak about his company’s groundbreaking 30 caliber subsonic loads.
 We also had a chance to discuss a very exciting new caliber, 8.6 Creedmoor, which seems poised to become 300 Blackout’s spiritual big brother by taking a modified case from a 6.5 Creedmoor and pairing it with a .338 projectile.
-The end result is an amazing hybrid that performs spectacularly both suppressed and supersonic.
+The end result is a hybrid that performs both suppressed and supersonic.

 Q: Dave, you mentioned 8.6 Creedmoor in an earlier conversation, and it looks like on your web page, you have more than a little interest in this caliber.
 Can you explain it for our readers?

-A: I know your website is about the AR platform, but this is so cool.
+David Stark, Discreet Ballistics: I know your website is about the AR platform, but this is so cool.
 We’re on the periphery of 8.6 development, but it’s so exciting, I’d like to share it with your readers.

 The story with 8.6 Creedmoor is that Kevin Brittingham and Ethan Lessardare the guys helped develop 300 Blackout.
 Of course, all due respect to J.D.
 Jones.